nimarb/pytorch_influence_functions/README.md

   Greater recursion depth improves precision.
 * `r`: Default = 1, number of `s_test` calculations to take the average of.
   Greater r averaging improves precision.
+* Combined, the original paper suggests that `recursion_depth * r` should equal the training dataset size, thus the above values of `r = 10` and `recursion_depth = 5000` are valid for CIFAR-10 with a training dataset size of 50000 items.
 * `damp`: Default = 0.01, damping factor during `s_test` calculation.
 * `scale`: Default = 25, scaling factor during `s_test` calculation.